 Indiana may have an unhealthy population, but it also has the potential to allow you to turn that into gold.

-The high number of gyms in relation to the population size speaks to this.
+The high number of gyms about the population size speaks to this.

 The options for qualifications are also great.
 Getting a personal trainer certification in Fort Wayne and other areas is straightforward, with the option to go for a degree.